 The agent had called the Master and informed him that the berth would be occupied for another two days and would be in contact when the berth was ready.

-After midnight the Second Officer was on watch and was monitoring a dedicated VHF channel that the local navy was broadcasting on.
+After midnight the Second Officer was on watch and monitoring a VHF channel dedicated to local navy broadcasts.
 The main engine was kept running so the vessel could manoeuvre instantly, and two ABs carried out regular patrols on deck.